 In case you’re not familiar with PC Optimum, you can redeem 10,000 points for $10 in groceries or merchandise.
 Points are earned through targeted offers and in-store promos.
 However, if you have one of the PC Mastercards, then you would earn points on all your purchases.

 For example, the PC Financial World Elite Mastercard gives you 30 points for every $1 spent at participating stores where PC products are sold.
 You also earn 45 points per $1 spent at Shoppers Drug Mart.
 That means your credit card gives you a 3% and 4.5% return in PC Optimum points respectively at those stores.
 That’s a crazy high earn rate for a credit card with no annual fee.
 You can read my full review of the PC Financial World Elite Mastercard here.

 World Elite Mastercards typically have a higher income requirement, but PC Financial also has an entry-level card in the PC Financial Mastercard which earns you 25 PC Optimum Points per $1 dollar spent at Shoppers Drug Mart and 10 PC Optimum Points per $1 spent on all other purchases.

 These types of promotions also happen at Shoppers Drug Mart on a regular basis so make sure you’re signed up for their newsletter or check the app regularly.

-My PC Insiders review is positive.
+My PC Optimum Insiders review is positive.
 If you take advantage of the free PC Express, you’re saving time and money.
 Adjusting your shopping habits so you’re buying more PC products can also save you big.
 You could easily earn more points than what you’re paying in annual fees.
 Remember to use my referral code BC1504 to get 25,000 points for free when you sign up for an annual subscription.
 Disclosure: I get 10,000 points when you use my referral code.